s6577t/blobject/README.markdown

 ## Limitations

 * will not work with basic objects unless #class and #freeze are implemented
-* cyclic blobject graphs result in infinite recursion StackOverflow
+* cyclic blobject graphs result in infinite recursion causing a stack overflow
+* imho, blobject's behaviour leads to too many surprises and a simpler more explicit is better
 * Ruby 1.8.7 is not supported.
 Testing rubies...
   * mri 1.9.3-p194
   * mri 1.9.2-p290